 Or maybe it's Rockford's historical designation as The Forest City.
 Rockford earned that nickname long ago for the lovely canopy elms that lined its city streets, before 50,000 of them were lost to Dutch Elm disease in the 1950s and 60s.
 Rockford has maintained its reputation due in part to the city's Tree Replacement Program and Forest City Beautiful initiative.

-Either way, when I think about fun things to do in Rockford, virtually all of the activities on my list revolve around the outdoors, with a side of architectural history thrown in.
+Either way, when I think about fun things to do in Rockford Illinois, virtually all of the activities on my list revolve around the outdoors, with a side of architectural history thrown in.

 Anderson Japanese Gardens